 - Learn more about what to eat with our Iceland food guide.

-What’s the weather like in Iceland in January?
+What’s the Weather in Iceland in January?

-Is there snow in Iceland in January?
+Is There Snow in Iceland in January?

 There’s also a good chance of snow in January, especially outside of Reykjavík.
 Across the whole month, average snowfall is around 20 cm (8 in).

-Is it safe to drive in Iceland in January?
+Is It Safe To Drive in Iceland in January?

-How many hours of daylight are there in Iceland in January?
+How Many Hours of Daylight Are There in Iceland in January?

 At the start of January, the sun rises at around 11:20 a.m. and sets by around 3:45 p.m.
 By the end of the month, the sun appears as early as 10:10 a.m. and goes down at approximately 5:10 p.m.